 Application: Gibson Melody Maker with single coil

 We are passionate about quality so we ask for your patience while we craft your pickup.
-Depending on the nature of your order, it may take up to six weeks for delivery.
+For shipping time estimates, please visit the Shipping & Returns page.

 Posted by chivas68 on 24th Jun 2019